Hard Rock Stadium to host World Cup games in 2026

 When the U.S. hosted the 24-nation, 52-game tournament in 1994, the final was at the Rose Bowl in Pasadena, California, the opener at Chicago's Soldier Field and the semifinals at Giants Stadium in East Rutherford and the Rose Bowl.

-With the additional teams, the length of the tournament will grow from 29 days in the shortened 2022 schedule in Qatar and 32 days for the 2018 tournament in Russia.
+With the additional teams, the length of the tournament will grow from 29 days in the shortened 2022 schedule in Qatar and 32 days in the 2018 tournament in Russia.

 Only one match will involve a team that has not had at least three off days.
 FIFA divided the group stage into East, Central and West regions and intended to make travel shorter for group winners.